Paul Schäfer: Colonia Dignidad

-In 1976 the UN published a report about Pinochet and Amnesty International about torture at the colony, later verified by the Chilean National Commission for Truth and Reconciliation Report.
+In 1976, the UN published a report about Pinochet and Amnesty International found evidence of torture at the colony, which was later verified by the Chilean National Commission for Truth and Reconciliation Report.

-The German Embassy could no longer ignore the reports, visited the colony, but said suspicions were without evidence.
+The German Embassy could no longer ignore the reports and sent a delegation to visit the colony, but said that the suspicions were without evidence.
 A delegation of the CSU visited as well and was greeted with Bavarian folkdances.

-In 1986 Norbert Blüm visited Chile asking Pinochet to stop the torture.
+In 1986, Norbert Blüm visited Chile to ask Pinochet to stop the torture.
 Schäfer did not allow Blüm to visit the colony, which Blüm later said was a "model farm of contempt for mankind".

 In 1988, the German attorney general finally started proceedings against members of the colony.

-In 1990, after Pinochet had stepped down, Patricio Aylwin cut off state funding for Schäfer's hospital, revoking its nonprofit, charitable status and audited the colony's businesses.
+In 1990, after Pinochet had stepped down, Patricio Aylwin cut off state funding for Schäfer's hospital, revoking its nonprofit and charitable status, then audited the colony's businesses.
 In 1991, Schäfer privatized his various enterprises.
-German Chancellor Helmut Kohl visited Chile.
-He said that Chile needed to open the colony, but nothing further.
+When German Chancellor Helmut Kohl visited Chile, he said that Chile needed to open the colony, but nothing further.
 Schäfer then mobilized the local residents to demonstrate against the closing of his hospital until the Chilean government reopened it.
 Chilean children were admitted to the colony, as the colony itself had no offspring.
-Schäfer started molesting Chilean boys but they started resisting.
-He used sedatives prescribed by physician Hartmut Hopp, and raped children.
+Schäfer started molesting Chilean boys; when they resisted, he used sedatives prescribed by the colony's physician Hartmut Hopp to rape them.

 Underground, 1996–2005

-Only after 26 "colono" children who had attended the commune's free clinic and school reported their abuse, a judge in Santiago issued a warrant for Schäfer’s arrest, 6 years into Chile´s democratic transition.
+Only after 26 "colono" children who had attended the commune's free clinic and school reported their abuse, a judge in Santiago issued a warrant for Schäfer’s arrest, 6 years into Chile's democratic transition.
 Police could not find him on the compound.
 Children continued to attend the boarding school, but support of local parents dwindled.
 Schäfer turned teary-eyed departures into propaganda to prove his innocence.
 Schäfer finally staged a farewell ceremony and disappeared into the network of tunnels and bunkers under Colonia Dignidad.
 He disappeared on 20 May 1997, escaping child sex abuse charges, filed by Chilean authorities under President Eduardo Frei Ruiz-Tagle.
+Several local farming families reported that Schäfer had also molested children outside his community.
 In July 1997, two boys fled to the German embassy; one of them, Tobias Müller, was flown out to Germany.